chrisbolin/graphql.github.io/site/docs/QuickStart-GettingStarted.md

   }
 });

-// Define our schema with one top-level field, `user`, that
+// Define the schema with one top-level field, `user`, that
 // takes an `id` argument and returns the User with that ID.
-// Note that the `query` is an GraphQLObjectType, just like User.
+// Note that the `query` is a GraphQLObjectType, just like User.
-// The `user` field, however, is of userType, which we defined above. var schema = new graphql.GraphQLSchema({
+// The `user` field, however, is a userType, which we defined above. var schema = new graphql.GraphQLSchema({
   query: new graphql.GraphQLObjectType({
     name: 'Query',